yn-academia/number-counting/README.md

 LOG_LEVEL=debug ./bin/server
 ```

-### 2. Using Foreman to run AI Clients
+### 2. Using Foreman to boot the Server + AI Clients

-This method works on all operating systems, and uses the `Procfile.ai` to start the server and the AI clients.
+This method works on all operating systems and uses the `Procfile.ai` to start the server and the AI clients.

-However, when using Foreman, all processes will appear in a single window, and may be difficult to debug.
+However, when using Foreman, all of the processes will appear in a single window, making it difficult to debug.

 ### 3. Using iTerm2 and ApppleScript to run either AI or CLI Clients.

+If you are an iTerm2 user, this should be the most flexible and easy to use method.

-Because Foreman does not make it easy for a sub-process to receive input from STDIN, we do not offer a way
+Because Foreman does not make it easy for a sub-process to receive input from STDIN, we do not offer a way to start CLI clients via Foreman.

-to start CLI clients via Foreman.
-Instead, we offer two methods that are more flexible, that use AppleScript to drive iTerm2 to open a new window, split it into panels, and run a specific command in each panel.
+Instead, we offer you to use AppleScript to drive iTerm2: to open a new window, split it into panels, and run a specific command in each panel.

 If you have iTerm2 on OS-X installed, you should be able to use the commands: